starks97/portfolio2.0/src/content/work/bytetrim.md

 * **Stay Secure:**  Your account is protected with secure user session management, including a refresh token mechanism.
 * **Share with Ease:** Quickly share your organized links with friends, colleagues, or clients.

 ### How It Works: Magic with Modern Tech

-ByteTrim is powered by some seriously cool technology:

-* **Rust (Backend):**  The backend is built with Rust, a super-fast and reliable programming language.
-This means ByteTrim is quick and efficient.
-* **Remix (Frontend):** The user interface is built with Remix, a modern web framework that makes ByteTrim smooth and enjoyable to use.

-### How It Works: Magic with Modern Tech